 The original photographs are largely from the Easy On The Eye collection of Walking Pictures.
 In most cases the people are unknown but where we have any detail it is given in the caption list accompanying the gallery.
 I would like to thank Colin Harding at Bradford Media Museum for the loan of a couple of images.
 Also David Barnard who ran the remainder bookshop Wharf 18, Prince Street.
 David allowed me access to the premises to look for traces of the Snaps business before he closed his shop at the start of 2011.
 My thanks to our friends Alan and Diane for putting us up at their nice B&B close to the harbour at Bridlington (sadly they’ve now closed), and storing some of my Snaps shop finds in his shed before I could get them home!

 NOTE • The exhibition finished but the gallery didn’t bother to tell me.
 I only found out when my Aunt drove up to have a look and found it gone.
 I then had to drop everything and get over to collect all the material before the place shut for the season!
 Nice.

 There is a history of “Snaps” Walking Pictures on this site, with links to the exhibition online gallery images.

-A book titled Going Home On A Postcard is in preparation.
+A book titled Going Home On A Postcard is in preparation for release in 2019.
 There is information about this on the site or you can contact the publisher’s website at Easy On The Eye Books for more information.